Noor Shaker: Career

 In 2020, she started her third venture, the London based start-up Glamorous AI.
 The company is a continuation of the journey she started earlier aiming at developing innovative solutions in drug discovery.
 The company aims at integrating experts chemistry knowledge with advanced ML to enable rapid discovery of new chemical entities of desired properties.
 Shaker and Glamorous AI have established relationships within academia, such as Cardiff University to discover possible COVID-19 drugs using Glamorous AI's platform, RosalindAI.
 In Nov 2021, GlamorousAI was acquired by the US company X-Chem for an undisclosed amount to bring AI capabilities to preclinical drug discovery.
-Shaker currently serves as a Senior Vice President and General Manager of X-Chem's London office.
+Shaker served as the Senior Vice President and General Manager of X-Chem's London office.
+After her tenure at X-Chem, Shaker founded SpatialX in late 2023 to apply artificial intelligence to computational pathology.
+The company's stated mission is to improve cancer diagnostics and treatment by empowering pathologists with advanced AI tools.

-Shaker is serving as an advisory panel member for Artificial Intelligence and Informatics in Rosalind Franklin Institute.
+Shaker is an advisory panel member for Artificial Intelligence and Informatics in Rosalind Franklin Institute.

 She has received several accolades, including being named one of the Top 100 Asian Stars in UK Tech 2021.
 One of the BBC 100 Women in 2019.
 A'Rising Star' among BioBeat's 2018 list of 50 Movers and Shakers in BioBusiness.
 Representing GTN, she was awarded a CogX UK Rising Star Award in 2018 for her innovative AI techniques for drug discovery and success in securing seed funding and prestigious collaborations.

 Shaker is often a speaker at AI events (including those aimed at women in the industry) and chairs the Institute of Electrical and Electronics Engineers Computational Intelligence: Games Technical Committee.